Have a Home Office? What You Need to Know Before Filing Taxes in 2025

 Tax Deductions Dos & Don’ts

 If you’ve decided to go the traditional route, take a look around your home and office because there may be more tax savings than you realized.
-For a complete list of tax-deductible expenses, download the “Business Use of Your Home” from the IRS.
+For a complete list of home office tax benefits, download the “Business Use of Your Home” document from the IRS.
 Here are a few of the more surprising expenses that do and don’t qualify.

 Tax-Deductible Expenses

-• General home expenses.
+- General home expenses.
 Everything that goes into the upkeep of your home may also impact your home office.
-Tax-deductible expenses may include utilities, cleaning services, trash removal, water, gas, and more.
+Tax-deductible expenses may include utilities, cleaning services, trash removal, water, gas, rent, homeowners insurance, and more.
+If your home depreciates, this can even be deducted as an indirect expense once you determine the percentage of your home used for business through a reasonable method (this same method must be used for all calculations).

 Nondeductible Expenses

-• Home office renovations.
+- Home office renovations.
 Small home repairs may qualify but major renovations like new flooring typically don’t.
-If an upgrade can boost your business (and your happiness), explore how some homeowners fund those plans with a Hometap investment.
+If an upgrade can boost your business, explore how some homeowners fund those plans with a Hometap investment.

 Building Your Business Year-Round